replay42/JodelPHP/README.md

 $jodel->downVote( $postId );
 ```

+### Samples
+See "samples"-Folder for more practically samples.
+Samples are added frequently.

 ### Thanks to
 - Thanks to rmccue for his "Requests" PHP Library https://github.com/rmccue/Requests/
 - Thanks a lot to jafrewa for his Python-Code.
 Visit him https://github.com/jafrewa/JodelPy/